sebcat/http/README.md

 ## http mwu
-Sample the response times for two requests (x,y) and calculate the p-value for the [http://en.wikipedia.org/wiki/Mann–Whitney_U_test](Mann-Whitney U test).
+Sample the response times for two requests (x,y) and calculate the p-value for the [Mann-Whitney U test](http://en.wikipedia.org/wiki/Mann–Whitney_U_test).
 This can be used for mapping back end behavior e.g., finding side channels on the time spectrum, testing for blind SQL injections and correlating changes of certain input parameters to an increased/decreased response time.